-HVAC helpers are technicians who work alongside more experienced HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.
+HVAC helpers work with seasoned HVAC technicians to assist in the installation, maintenance, and repair of heating, ventilation, air conditioning and refrigeration systems.

 HVAC helpers will support technicians throughout the process, assisting with tasks like: